-For Further Information Contact: Your OTS Regional Office or William Magrini in the Credit Policy Division of the OTS, Washington, DC, at (202) 906-5744.
-You may access this bulletin at our web site: www.ots.treas.gov.
+For Further Information Contact: Your OTS Regional Office or William Magrini in the Credit Policy Division of OTS, Washington, DC, at (202) 906-5744.
+You may access this bulletin and the handbook section at our web site: www.ots.treas.gov.

-Regulatory Bulletin 37-20
+Regulatory Bulletin 37-28